tuncayerman/tuncayerman/README.md

 #
 ### Hi there 👋

-I am taking a Fullstack Developer course and trying hard to achieve.
+I am a Fullstack Developer.

 <br>